nmrkic/AssetsStore/README.md

 LOCAL_STORE=path_to_download_folder
 ```

-The library has abbility to use Rebrand and to use it add these envs:
+The library has the ability to use Rebrand and to use it add these envs:

 ```
 REBRAND_KEY="rebrand_key"